Aidanisgangsta/Chess-AI/README.md

 3. Takes advantage of 'chess engine tricks' to speed up analysis.
 4. Chess-AI allows for castling, en passant, promotion and under-promotion.

+# Entering moves
+Moves are entered into Chess-AI in a 4 digit format.

+The fist 2 digits are the coordinates of the piece you would like to move.

+The last 2 digits are the coordinates of the square you would like the piece to move to.

+Examples: b1c3 (Nc3 in starting position), d2d4 (d4 in starting position), e1g1 (0-0 or short castles assuming it is possible)

 # Limitations
 Default Chess-AI does not use tables but can be much stronger with the user of them.